Accounting and Payroll in Holland

 Recent forum posts

-It is recommended, and probably in your best interest, to employ an accountant when setting up a business in Croatia.
-They'll nearly always save money, and more importantly, will make your business the most financially efficient it can be.
-Used wisely, accountants can make your business in Croatia more profitable than ever.
+It is recommended, and probably in your best interest, to employ an accountant in the Netherlands.
+They'll nearly always save money, and more importantly, will make your business in the Netherlands the most financially efficient it can be.
+Used wisely, accountants in Holland can make you more profitable than ever.

-Accountants in Croatia provide a range of services.
+Accountants in Holland provide a range of services.
 They can look after everything financial, from fundamental book-keeping to more specific advice.
-You could hire accountants in Croatia simply to prepare financial statements for your tax return, or you may require them for other added-value services such as auditing.
+You could hire accountants in Holland simply to prepare financial statements for your tax return in the Netherlands, or you may require them for other added-value services such as auditing.
 Accounts must be audited each year, unless the company or region you are based in is exempt.

 It is essential to choose an appropriate accountant for your circumstances.
 If you just want an accountant to take care of your book-keeping, then a small firm will probably suffice.
 However, if you require astute financial and planning advice, a larger, more reputable company might be needed.
 Check they're chartered / registered with a recognised accounting body.
 It is important to lay out exactly what you want them to do for you and what the charges will be.